jonasbn/github-pages-javascript-prototype/README.md

 > Can you host semi-interactive pages with data using [GitHub Pages][github_pages]?

-I have [blogged][last_mover] about using [GitHub Pages][github_pages] previously, but simply for generating a webpage based on rendering of Markdown formatted content.
+I have [blogged][last_mover] about using [GitHub Pages][github_pages] previously, but simply for generating a web page based on rendering of Markdown formatted content.

 I know it is possible to alter the standard themes using [Sass], but I have not gotten into more dynamic solutions, since I got my first itch scratched (see the mentioned [blog post][last_mover]).